-Alert users to the fact that the projector should not be disassembled, repaired, and reconstructed without careful consideration.
+Alert users to the fact that the projector shall not be disassembled, repaired, and reconstructed without careful consideration.

-- (a) Describe in the operation manual that if the user disassemble, repair or modify the unit there is a serious problem about the safety of the user. - (b) Design to identify easily that the unit is disassembled by the user
+- a) Describe in the operation manual that if the user disassemble, repair or modify the unit there is a serious problem about the safety of the user. - b) As a psychological alert for the easy disassembly by the user, design to identify easily that the unit is disassembled by the user.
+Entrust specific countermeasures to manufacturers. - Example 1 Seal the security seal to the eye-catching place by appearance. - Example 2 By applying an anaerobic adhesive to the screw, the screw shall be broken when disassembling,